This month we're markingAutism Acceptance Month · Childhood Trauma Awareness Month · EasterExplore our guides →

 3. In the past month, how often have you felt stunned, dazed, or shocked by the loss?

-4. In the past month, how often do memories of your loved one interfere with everyday life?
+4. In the past month, how often do memories of your loved one interfere with your ability to do everyday things?

-5. In the past month, how often have you felt bitter, angry, or that moving on is impossible?
+5. In the past month, how often have you felt bitter, angry, or that moving on from the loss is impossible?

 Samaritans: 116 123